speedment/speedment-doc/pages/comparator.md

 Don't do This: `sorted(Comparator.comparing(Film::getTitle))` " %}

-The rest of this chapter will be about how we can get comparators from different `Field` types and how these comparators can be used.
+The rest of this chapter will describe how to get comparators from different `Field` types and how these comparators can be used.

 ## Comparators